“Fairytale Of New York” — The Pogues ft. Kirsty MacColl

 Christmas is a special time of year, and for centuries most families have traditions they return to year after year…a touchstone which reminds us of our own childhoods and which we, in turn, share with our own children so that, over time, we create the traditions that generations of our extended family associate with Christmas.

-Who can forget those childhood Christmases, singing Christmas carols, back when the magic of Santa Claus was something we still believed in…and hoped we’d been good enough every year to make sure Santa stopped off at our house as he made his way around the world…
+Who can forget those childhood Christmases, singing Christmas carols, back when the magic of Santa Claus was something we still believed in…and when we hoped we’d been good enough to make sure Santa stopped off at our house as he made his way around the world…

 Away from traditional Christmas carols, most the UK’s most popular Christmas pop songs were largely written in the early 1970s, for some reason, and still get revived every year…

-Each December radio stations, nightclubs and shopping centres dust off their copies of Slade’s “Merry Xmas, Everybody”, Elton John’s “Step Into Christmas” and…my personal favourite…Wizzard’s “I Wish It Could Be Christmas Every Day” and stick them on the turntable to tell shoppers, commuters and party-goers that Christmas is nearly here.
+Each December radio stations, nightclubs and shopping centres dust off their copies of Slade’s “Merry Xmas, Everybody”, Elton John’s “Step Into Christmas” and…my personal favourite…Wizzard’s “I Wish It Could Be Christmas Every Day” and stick them on the turntable to tell shoppers, commuters and party-goers that Christmas is nearly here and it’s time to open up their wallets.

 There are a few exceptions to that “ancient, or early 1970s” rule for Christmas song…

-And the year before that, in 1987, “Fairytale Of New York” by The Pogues Ft.
-Kirsty MacColl first saw the light of day.
+And the year before that, in 1987, “Fairytale Of New York”, credited to The Pogues, Featuring Kirsty MacColl, first saw the light of day.

-Written by legendarily hard-living Shane MacGowan, front-man of the Pogues, together with Jem Finer, “Fairytale Of New York” takes a different view of the festive season than the more saccharine fare normally found in the pop charts at this time of year.
+Written by legendarily hard-living Shane MacGowan, front-man of the Pogues, together with Jem Finer, “Fairytale Of New York” takes a different view of the festive season than saccharine fare normally found in the pop charts at that time of year.

-You know what follows will be anything but tinsel and mistletoe around a roaring log fire when Shane MacGowan slurs these opening lines to “Fairytale Of New York”…
+You know what follows will be anything but tinsel and mistletoe around a roaring log fire when Shane MacGowan slurs his way through the opening lines to “Fairytale Of New York”…

 It was Christmas Eve, babe